oxidaan/zqloader/README.md

 Instructions
 ---
-You need a real ZX-spectrum 48K.
+You need a *real* ZX-spectrum 48K.
 Connect the ZX-spectrums EAR input to your host computers sound output.
 At the host computer set sound to maximum.
 At Windows, make sure *Audio Enhancements* are switched off.
 Eg at `Settings -> System -> Sound -> Speakers -> Advanced`
 Switch off `Audio Enhancements` there.

-Make sure no other sound is playing.
+Make sure no other sound is playing...

 At the ZX Spectrum type:
 ```